thrawn01/lsm-go/docs/sstable_format.md

 ## SSTable

 At a high level the SSTable consists of the following in this order:
-1. List of `Blocks` (where each Block contains KeyValue pairs)
+1. List of `block.Block` (where each Block contains KeyValue pairs)
-2. `BloomFilter` if the number of keys in SSTable is atleast DBOptions.MinFilterKeys
+2. `bloom.Filter` if the number of keys in SSTable is atleast DBOptions.MinFilterKeys
-3. `sstable.Index` which contains the `Offset` and `FirstKey` of each Block added above
+3. `BlockMeta` which contains the `Offset` and `FirstKey` of each Block added above
 4. `sstable.Info` which contains meta information of the SSTable like offset, length of `BloomFilter` and offset, length of `SsTableIndex`
 5. Finally, the offset(4 bytes) of `SsTableInfo`